vymjay/aprylo-nextjs/docs/02-ARCHITECTURE/DB/SCHEMA.md

 ## Overview

-VB Cart uses PostgreSQL with Supabase as the database provider.
+Aprylo uses PostgreSQL with Supabase as the database provider.
 The schema is designed for scalability and performance with proper indexing and relationships.

 ## Database Configuration